mongodben/rag-chatgpt-plugin/README.md

-# MongDB Docs AI ChatGPT Plugin
+# MongDbAssistant GPT

 > **Important** Experimental Prototype
 >
-> This project is an experimental prototype and not an official MongoDB-supported product.
+> This project is an experimental prototype and **is not** an official MongoDB-supported product.

+This repository contains the source code for the **MongDbAssistant** [GPT for ChatGPT](https://openai.com/blog/introducing-gpts).

-This repository contains a MongoDB Docs AI ChatGPT Plugin.
-You can use this plugin to ground ChatGPT's answers in the MongoDB documentation.
+It contains a plugin that does retrieval augmented generation to ground ChatGPT's answers in the MongoDB documentation.
+The plugin's source code is in the `mongodb-chatgpt-plugin` directory.
+The plugin is deployed to a Vercel serverless endpoint.

-## Todos

-- [ ] Refactor route from `chat-server` directory to be within `mongodb-chatgpt-plugin` directory
-- [ ] Create a new staging DB for the project
-- [ ] Deploy prototype to Vercel
+You can use the GPT here - <https://chat.openai.com/g/g-g4pJBXMe4-mongodbassistant>

+It seems to work quite well.
+Try it out!